 An act of triumph is a term Pierre Janet coined, and later, Peter Levine and Pat Ogden often use this concept in Somatic Experience and Sensorimotor work.
-This term is used to references a trauma or event where the body needed to engage in an act of defense or a way of protecting itself, and couldn’t.
+This term is used to reference a trauma or event where the body needed to engage in an act of defense or a way of protecting itself, and couldn’t.

 This is because past events get trapped in the body and play themselves out with intrusive images, thoughts, tension, panic, unhealthy relationships and a feeling of sadness or despair.